An Indiana Teacher Says He Was Fired For Refusing To Call A Transgender Student Their Preferred Name

 Kluge had, until this year, been the orchestra teacher at Brownsburg High School in suburban Indianapolis.
 However, that all changed when a transgender student came into his orbit.
 In order to protect the student’s privacy, the media is not saying whether the youngster was transitioning male to female, or vice versa.
 Therefore, the Inquisitr will use gender-neutral pronounces to refer to the student for the remainder of this article.

-The student had asked to be addressed by their preferred name, rather than the name on their birth certificate, and Brownsburg High School required teachers to do so according to written policy.
+The student had asked to be addressed by their preferred name, rather than the name on their birth certificate, and Brownsburg High School required teachers to do so, according to written policy.
 Kluge, however, felt that, as a Christian, addressing the student by their preferred name was tantamount to taking a side on the issue of transgender rights, and he declined to do so, according to Huffington Post.

 “I’m being compelled to encourage students in what I believe is something that’s a dangerous lifestyle.
 I’m fine to teach students with other beliefs, but the fact that teachers are being compelled to speak a certain way is the scary thing.”

-He offered instead to address the student simply by their last name – a request that he describes as “reasonable.”
+He offered instead to address the student simply by their last name, a request that he describes as “reasonable.”

 John Kluge, former teacher at Brownsburg High School, alleges that the school forced him to resign because he wouldn’t call transgender students by preferred names.
 Details: https://t.co/FXRLc5oJUb pic.twitter.com/PV2CHwHSjW